Cianjhen Senior High School metro station

 Cianjhen Senior High School is a station on the Red line of Kaohsiung MRT in Cianjhen District, Kaohsiung, Taiwan.
-It will be a future transfer station with the Yellow line.
+In the future, it will be a transfer station with the Yellow line.

-The station is a two-level, underground station with an island platform and three exits.
+This is a two-level, underground station with an island platform and three exits.
 It is 199 meters long and is located at the intersection of Jhongshan 4th Rd., Wujia 3rd Rd. and Jhenjhong Rd.